cartalyst/cart/readme.md

 ```

 As you can see the main difference was that we used the `instance()` method before
-adding the item, this way Cartify knows where we want to save the item.
+adding the item, this way Cart knows where we want to save the item.

 You probably have noticed that, on the `getContent()` call we are not using the
 `instance()` method anymore, thats because once you use the `instance()`